aa2il/pySDR/README.md

          conda env list
    - To remove an environment:
         conda remove -n aa2il --all
+   - To see conda and python versions: conda info

 4) Clone gitub pySDR, libs and data repositories:
     - cd